 Why Do People Love Reno So Much

-The last decade witnessed the food, culture, and arts scene in Reno simply boomed, thereby transforming the city into a popular hub of so much to see, explore, and actually experience.
-Plus, Summer’s here – this is the time when Reno becomes a hub for non-stop events like The Great Reno Balloon Race or the West Nuggest Rib Cook Off.
+The last decade witnessed the food, culture, and arts scene in Reno simply boomed.
+Plus, I visited Reno in summer and saw it becoming a hub for non-stop events like The Great Reno Balloon Race or the West Nugget Rib Cook Off.

-Moreover, the close proximity of Reno to Lake Tahoe also makes things so much better for anyone planning a trip here.
+Moreover, Reno, the desert city, is close to the Lake.
 Lake Tahoe, FYI, has the most ski resorts on planet Earth, with plenty of beautiful hiking trails and so much for adventurers.
 There’s so much to do in Reno – it is pretty difficult to get bored in this desert city.

-How To Reach: How Far Is Reno From Las Vegas?
+How Far Is Reno From Las Vegas?
+How To Reach Reno?

 How to Reach Reno From Las Vegas

-For non-stop driving, it is about 438 miles or about 705km.
-And the drive time is about 6 to 7 hours, depending on your speed.
+The distance between Las Vegas and Reno is about 438 miles or 705km.
+If you are driving nonstop, the drive time is about 6 to 7 hours, depending on your speed.

 Fly From Las Vegas To Reno